 Teaching and Learning in Sociology

-The purpose of the Section on Teaching and Learning is to provide a professional outlet for improving the teaching of sociology from the high school through graduate level.
+The purpose of the Section on Teaching and Learning in Sociology is to provide a professional outlet for improving the teaching of sociology from the high school through graduate level.
 It encourages and facilitates innovative and effective pedagogy and research.
-The section offers two awards: the Hans O. Mauksch Award and the Carla.
+The Section offers two awards: the Hans O. Mauksch Award and the Carla.
 B. Howery Scholarly Contributions to Teaching and Learning Award.

 Bylaws